anvitha03x/ShopFriendlyBotExcel/README.md

    - The user will select their preferred brands.

 3. **What is your price range?**
-   - The user will enter the minimum and maximum price they are willing to spend.
+   - The user will enter the maximum price they are willing to spend.

 After collecting this information, the program will search for the relevant links and display them in a small box.